YellPika/halcheck/doc/intro.md

 }
 ```

 Code coverage tools will confirm that the above test executes every line of code in `binary_search`.
-Nonetheless, `binary_search` _does_ have a bug, which is revealed with a simple property-based test:
+Nonetheless, `binary_search` _does_ have a bug.
+This bug is revealed by running by a simple property-based test:

 ```cpp
 HALCHECK_TEST(BinarySearch, Membership) {